ecarrenolozano/tutorials-opensource-initiatives/biocypher_education/tutorials/tutorial_A/tutorial_a.md

 ## Section 3.
 Graph creation with BioCypher

-We aim to create a knowledge graph using the data we found in the CSV file.
+We aim to create a knowledge graph using the data we found in the TSV file.
 Let's recap our exercise:

 - Create a **graph** with the following characteristics:
   - One node type: `Protein`.